Listen to & Record All the English Sounds - Vowels & consonants

 Record your speech and compare it with the native speaker.
 Please note these tools may not work on mobile devices.

 As a non-native speaker it is likely that making some of these sounds correctly when you speak will be difficult for you.
 A Speech Active course guides you through correcting the sounds that you find difficult.
 Correcting these areas of English pronunciation will make your speech more like a native English speaker and make it easy for people to understand your English.
 The tool below will help you improve your English sounds, listening skills and awareness of syllable stress.

-Also use this page to improve / revise the IPA (International Phonetic Alphabet).
+Also use this page to improve or revise the IPA (International Phonetic Alphabet).
 The IPA (International Phonetic Alphabet) is extremely useful for improving your English pronunciation.
 Remember – /:/ mean a long vowel, two vowel symbols means an English diphthong vowel (or double vowel), /ˈ/ indicates the next syllable is stressed.

 English Vowel Sounds